ronaldseoh/cs276/week03/iir_chapter06_notes.md

     - By computing a *linear* combination of **zone scores**: each zone of the document contributes a Boolean value.
     - The Boolean score from a zone would be $1$ if *all* the query terms occur in that zone.
     - $\sum_{i=1}^{l} g_i \cdot s_i$, where $g_i$ are weights given for each zone, and $s_i$ is the score from each zone
-- Weighted zone scoring is also referred to as a **ranked Boolean retrieval**.
+- Weighted zone scoring is also referred to as **ranked Boolean retrieval**.

 ### 6.1.2 Learning weights

 - How do we set the weights??
 - Used to be set by 'experts', but nowadays we learn them from curated training examples
-- *Machine-learned Relevance*
+- *Machine-learned relevance*

 ### 6.1.3 The optimal weight $g$